tiprankstipranks

 National and global economic conditions could adversely and materially affect our business, results of operations, financial condition, and growth.

-Unfavorable economic developments, such as increased inflation levels, could adversely affect our earnings if our policyholders need less insurance coverage, cancel existing insurance policies, modify coverage, or choose not to renew with us.
-Inflation could significantly impact our claims severity across multiple lines of business and could result in adverse reserve development.
-An economic downturn could also lead to increased credit and premium receivable risk, failure of reinsurance counterparties and other financial institutions, limitations on our ability to issue new debt, reduced liquidity, and declines in our investments' fair value and financial strength ratings.
+Unfavorable economic developments, such as a decline in economic growth or an increase in inflation levels, could adversely affect our earnings if our policyholders require less insurance coverage, cancel existing insurance policies, modify coverage, or choose not to renew with us.
+Inflation could significantly affect our claims severity across multiple lines of business potentially leading to adverse reserve development.
+An economic downturn could also lead to increased credit and premium receivable risk, failure of reinsurance counterparties and other financial institutions, limitations on our ability to issue new debt, reduced liquidity, and declines in the fair value and financial strength ratings of our investments.
 These potential events and other economic factors could adversely and materially affect our business, results of operations, financial condition, and growth.
-During 2023, 26% of DPW in our Standard Commercial Lines business was based on payroll or sales of our underlying policyholders.
-An economic downturn in which our policyholders have declining revenue or employee count could adversely affect our total written premium, including audit and endorsement premium.
-We write business domestically in the United States, and our insurance operations do not have direct exposure to businesses or individuals in Russia, Ukraine, Israel, or the West Bank.
+During 2025, 24% of DPW in our Standard Commercial Lines business was based on payroll or sales of our underlying policyholders.
+An economic downturn in which our policyholders have declining revenue or employee count could adversely affect our total written premium, including audit and endorsement premiums.
+We write business domestically in the United States, and our insurance operations do not have direct exposure to insureds in Russia, Ukraine, or the Middle East.
 We do not have material exposure to investments subject to embargoes or Russian reinsurance counterparties.
-However, ongoing wars and conflicts are impacting global economic, banking, commodity, and financial markets by exacerbating ongoing economic challenges, including inflation and supply chain disruption, which influence insurance loss costs, premiums, and investment valuation.
-The Israeli-Hamas war is creating global political tension that could result in some countries taking political or economic actions, such as Iran's support for the Houthi rebels in Yemen, that could impact the U.S. and global economies.
+However, ongoing wars and conflicts continue to impact global economic, banking, commodity, and financial markets by exacerbating economic challenges, including inflation and supply chain disruptions, which influence insurance loss costs, premiums, and investment valuations.

 Natural and Human Disruptions1 | 5.0%